 We all like to think we’re rational human beings, capable of assessing and making our own decisions.

 However, we rely more on others than we often realize.
 Whether it’s deciding what movie to see, planning our vacations or buying a product, we’ll look to others to help us make a decision.
-We’ll check how many people have also bought a potential product, we’ll read reviews, and we’ll sort results based on popularity.
+We’ll check how many people have also bought a potential product, we’ll read product reviews, and we’ll sort results based on popularity.

 To get a better idea of the effects others have on us, a study was carried out on ‘herding’ in relation to online product services.
 The results confirmed consumers used the choices and evaluations of others as cues for making their own decisions.

 Big companies know this and take full advantage of it.
 Amazon includes the 5-star review right next to the product name and shows you the number of reviews.
 On a product page, they include what other customers buy after looking at the product.
 Netflix includes what movies and series are currently trending in their recommendations, so we can see what other people are watching.